*A chicken's digestive tract runs from the mouth to the cloaca..

 A broody hen is a hen who sits in her nest all day and all night in hopes of hatching chicks.
 She briefly leaves the nest once or twice a day to eat, drink and relieve herself.
 The hen, not wishing to foul her nest, retains her droppings for hours instead of the usual, frequent deposits throughout the day.
-The result of her bi-daily rest stop is broody poop, which is the most horrendous looking, foul smelling and gingantic of all possible droppings.
+The result of her bi-daily rest stop is broody poop, which is the most horrendous looking, foul smelling and ginormous of all possible droppings.

 Much more information about droppings boards, HERE.

 9/14/12.
 Moments before we brought our dog to the vet's office this morning, I found this suspicious deposit on the droppings board.
 My first thought was that it could be worms given the shape and color, so I grabbed a plastic bag and brought it to the vet for a fecal floatation test.
 Most vets, even those that do not ordinarily treat chickens, will perform a fecal float test for patients when asked.
 Many will even do it free of charge as my vet did.

-The float test confirmed that this specimen contained neither worms nor coccidiosis.
+The float test confirmed that this specimen contained neither worms nor evidence of coccidiosis.
 The pink, stringy stuff was simply an unusually long piece of intestinal lining that had been shed.
 Gross, yes, but not a problem.ABNORMAL DROPPINGS

 While this foamy, yellow specimen is abnormal (diarrhea) the chicken had no further such deposits and was otherwise well.
 Her diet was balanced and she was drinking normally.
 Yellow, foamy or greasy-looking chicken poop can be a sign of internal parasites (worms, coccidiosis) an infection, (bacterial or viral) a diet too high in protein or kidney dysfunction.

 The first indication of trouble in this hen was discovered on the

 The chicken responsible for this installment was suffering from a bacterial infection, presumably from an infected bite.
-When his immune system was attacked by the infection, roundworms had a chance to flourish.
+When his immune system was compromised by the infection, roundworms had a chance to flourish.
 The roundworms were treated with Ivermectin.

 These droppings were from Stella, my Silver Spangled hen who was approximately 5 years old at the time.
 She had a severe case of egg yolk peritonitis and was euthanized by a vet upon discovery.

 When abnormal droppings are found, it is important to know whether it is an isolated occurrence and if there are additional symptoms such as: loss of appetite, weight loss, lethargy, increased thirst or a drop in egg production.
-The chicken's diet should also be assessed to see whether its diet is balanced.
+The chicken's diet should also be assessed to see whether it is balanced.
 Too much protein or drinking large amounts of water can cause watery-looking droppings.
 If additional symptoms are noted, the cause needs to be determined.
 Ideally, a droppings sample will be brought to a veterinarian for a fecal float test.
 All vets routinely perform fecal float tests on other animals' droppings and even if your vet does not treat chickens, they may be willing to perform fecal testing for you and/or send the sample out to a lab for you.